multiply-org/data_access/doc/source/index.rst

 .. toctree::
    :maxdepth: 2
    :caption: Contents:
-   function : What is the structure of the Data Access Component and how does it work installation : Explains how the Data Access Component can be installed user_guide : How the Data Access Component can be used examples : Providing some examples
+   basic_concepts : What is the structure of the Data Access Component and how does it work installation : Explains how the Data Access Component can be installed user_guide : How the Data Access Component can be used examples : Providing some examples